collinskirui/DevOps/README.md

 ### What is Ansible?

  Ansible is an open source software provisioning, configuration management an application-deployment tool enabling infrastructure as code.
-It runs on manu Unix-like systems, and cam configure both Unix-like systems as well as Microsoft Windows
+It runs on many Unix-like systems, and can configure both Unix-like systems as well as Microsoft Windows

 Ansible aims to be:
 1. Clear - Ansible uses a simple syntax (YAML) and is easy for anyone (developers, sysadmins, managers) to understand.
 APIs are simple and sensible.
-2. Fast - Fast to learn, fast to set up—especially considering you don’t need to install extra agents or daemons on all your servers!
+2. Fast - Fast to learn, fast to set up, especially considering you don’t need to install extra agents or daemons on all your servers!
 3. Complete - Ansible does three things in one, and does them very well.
 Ansible’s ‘batteries included’ approach means you have everything you need in one complete package.